erikringsmuth/requirejs-router/readme.md

 ## How to use
 There is only one instance of the router.
 Using RequireJS to load the router in multiple modules will always load the same router.

-There are two ways MV* frameworks handle routing and rendering.
-You can have `main.js` render your layout (header, footer, etc.) then use the router to load the content view and insert it into the layout.
+There are two ways MV* frameworks handle routing and rendering views.
+The most common way is to have `main.js` start the app which renders the layout (header, footer, etc.).
+Once the layout is rendered the router loads the content view and attaches it to the layout.
 This is the top-down approach.

 Alternatively you can have `main.js` directly load the content view and have the content view inject the layout.
 This is the IoC approach.
+The layout is now completely decoupled from the router.
 This is the simplest and most dynamic approach.

 ### IoC approach
 Example framework: [nex-js](http://erikringsmuth.github.io/nex-js/)